sub-arctic/software-task-1/docs/datatypes.md

 print(class(dog1)) # <class '__main__.Dog'>
 ```

 This is a simple example of a custom datatype.
-We can set parameters in the dunder `__init__` (double undescore), which is a *magic method*, being a constructor.
+We can set parameters in the dunder `__init__` (double underscore), which is a *magic method*, being a constructor.
 We can then define other arbitrary methods for manipulating, validating or returning our data.

 ```python
 type Scalar = int | float